Nimittxo/Nimittxo/README.md

 " If Code is "Poetry", GitHub is my "Canvas" 😺

-- 👀 I’m interested in AI & ML
+- 👀 I’m interested in Artificial intelligence and Machine Learning

-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Libraries Of Python

 - 💞️ I’m looking to collaborate for projects and codes let's build and learn 🤝 together 🙂

 - 📫 How to reach me?  email at 📲🤳 akki042005@gmail.com

 -